 - Election Day holiday: The bill would make Election Day a legal public holiday, making it easier for voters to get to the polls.

 - Protections for individuals with disabilities: The Freedom to Vote Act would address some of the biggest challenges to voting access that Americans with disabilities face.
-The bill would require each state to ensure that individuals with disabilities have the same access to absentee ballots and applications as other voters, as well as making them electronically accessible to voters with disabilities, among other safeguards.
+The bill would require each state to ensure that individuals with disabilities have the same access to absentee ballots and applications as other voters, as well as make them electronically accessible to voters with disabilities, among other safeguards.

 - Voter validation: The bill would promote a national standard for states that have an identification requirement for in-person voting, allowing for the use of a wide range of forms of identification (including electronic copies) and alternative options for voter validation.
 States that do not impose an identification requirement would not be required to have one.